Aliases for UBA52 Gene

 GeneCards Summary for UBA52 Gene

 UBA52 (Ubiquitin A-52 Residue Ribosomal Protein Fusion Product 1) is a Protein Coding gene.
 Diseases associated with UBA52 include Stomatitis.
-Among its related pathways are Immune response_IL-12 signaling pathway and Viral mRNA Translation.
+Among its related pathways are Interferon gamma signaling and Activated TLR4 signalling.
 GO annotations related to this gene include structural constituent of ribosome.